-With its countless hidden bays and unspoilt beaches, the so-called Turquoise Coast is primed for private yacht charters, and an increasing number of superyachts are making a beeline to the Byzantine cruising grounds of the Turkish Riviera.
-Get the low-down on all the best places to eat, drink, swim and sightsee on your next yacht charter vacation in Turkey.
+With its countless hidden bays and unspoilt beaches, the southwest coastline of Turkey – affectionately known as the Turquoise Coast or Turkish Riviera – is primed for private yacht charters, and an increasing number of superyachts are making a beeline to these Byzantine cruising grounds.
+Get the low-down on all the best places to eat, drink, swim and see on your next yacht charter vacation in Turkey.

 Once ashore, you can explore the impressive remains of ancient temples, theatres and monuments, unwind in elegant beach clubs and spas and sample the best of contemporary Turkish cuisine in fine dining establishments all along the coast.

-If you're cruising in Kalkan, be sure to call into a boutique resort Hotel Villa Mahal, which boasts a stunning setting that is primed for a romantic dinner at the terraced waterside restaurant.
-Expect a menu of locally-sourced fish and traditional Turkish dishes.
+If you're cruising in Kalkan, be sure to call into boutique resort Hotel Villa Mahal, which boasts a stunning setting that is primed for a romantic dinner at the terraced waterside restaurant.
+Expect a menu of locally sourced fish and traditional Turkish dishes.

 And if you're visiting Kas, be sure to sample the fresh seafood and rich and hearty Ottoman-style cuisine served at the waterfront Panorama, which overlooks the marina.

-Not far from the Ece Marina in Fethiye, visitors can choose between six different bar areas at Hillside Beach Club, each with its own ambience to suit every type of occasion.
+Not far from the Ece Marina in Fethiye, visitors can choose between six different bar areas at Hillside Beach Club, each with its own ambiance to suit every type of occasion.

-Settle down in a hammock on the beach at Serenity Bar and enjoy the calming sounds of the sea, take in the views with a glass of champagne at the terraced Blue Bar or dance the night away as the resident DJ mixes the decks at Pasha Bar.
+Settle down in a hammock on the beach at Serenity Bar and enjoy the calming sounds of the sea, or dance the night away as the resident DJ mixes the decks at Pasha Bar.